 Shifts in Seagrass Species Composition: A Sentinel Indicator for Sea Level Rise and Climate Change

-Project Status: This project began in May 2013 and is projected to be completed in December 2015
+Project Status: This project began in May 2013 and was completed in December 2015

 We are using aerial and satellite imagery, field surveys, and tank experiments to answer questions regarding climate change impacts to the coastal seagrass beds of North Carolina, particularly seagrass susceptibility to hurricanes.
 Our findings will identify areas vulnerable to change and enable managers to prioritize areas for regular mapping and monitoring efforts.